 Also, like I mentioned, electric start is a lot easier than the old-school pull-start mechanism…but it’s also easier on your body too, and it involves less hunching.

-So there you have it: the best snow blowers of 2020.
+So there you have it: the best snow blowers of our times.
 In general, this list was ordered taking into account the best combinations of quality and price.

 However, remember that this is a list of the best snow blowers OVERALL.
 It’s generalized for a large number of people: